kylecarter/ict-4505-website-design-management/README.md

 # ict-4505-website-design-management
 Course work for ICT 4505 Website Design and Management, a class I took as part of my masters degree program.
-This code is for educational purposes.